Sandra K Hanneman, PhD, RN, FAAN

 View Curriculum Vitae

-Dr. Hanneman is the Jerold B. Katz Distinguished Professor for Nursing Research and tenured professor in the Department of Acute & Continuing Care.
+Dr. Hanneman is the Jerold B. Katz Distinguished Professor for Nursing Research and tenured professor in the Department of Research.
 She conducts laboratory and clinical research on circadian rhythms in adult ICU patients on mechanical ventilation and ICU night-shift workers.
-She also conducts clinical trials to test the efficacy and safety of interventions to prevent pulmonary complications.
+She also conducts clinical trials to test the efficacy and safety of interventions to prevent and manage pulmonary complications.
 Dr. Hanneman was the 1994 University of Florida College of Nursing Outstanding Alumna and 2000 Distinguished Research Lecturer of the American Association of Critical-Care Nurses.
 She serves on editorial boards of nursing research journals and advisory boards of patient advocacy not-for-profit organizations.